alash3al/smtp2http/README.md

 SMTP2HTTP (email-to-web)
 ========================
-This repo is a fork from the v3.0.1 of @alash3al/smtp2http.
-It's been initially created to fix accent characters encoding issue when receiving emails from Microsoft french outlook mailbox, which use a specific charset (Windows-1252).

 smtp2http is a simple smtp server that resends the incoming email to the configured web endpoint (webhook) as a basic http post request.

-Depedencies :
-* github.com/go-resty/resty/v2 v2.3.0
-* github.com/miekg/dns v1.1.50
-* github.com/stouch/go-smtpsrv
-* golang.org/x/crypto

 Dev
 ===